Norwalk High School (Ohio)

 Norwalk High School is a public high school in Norwalk, Ohio.
-It is the only public high school in the Norwalk City Schools district.
+It is the only public high school in the Norwalk City School District.
 The school was established in 1857 and the nickname of the school is the Truckers.

 Location

 Norwalk High School is located at 350 Shady Lane and serves students in grades 9-12.
 Having an enrollment of approximately 800 students with about 100 of them attending EHOVE Career Center, the school has a staff of 40 teachers, 2 guidance counselors, a principal, an assistant principal and full-time or part-time support staff and teaching specialists.

 Norwalk High has been accredited with North Central Association since 1912.
 Norwalk High offers 110 course offerings in college preparatory, business, vocational, home economics, industrial arts, general courses, learning disabilities classes, Advanced Placement and tutoring.
 The high school also offers advanced placement courses in English, American History, U.S. Government, Calculus, Biology, French, Spanish, and Computer Science.
 Honors classes are also offered in English, Geometry and Algebra II.
 The music program includes marching band, orchestra, concert band, wind ensemble, and choir.